Sangtye Aika: Release and reception

-The film was released in 1959 in Maharashtra, becomes a major commercial success.
-Sangte Aika set a record by continuous screenings for almost 135–230 weeks.
-It also made a lasting impression on Marathi literature and theatre.
+The film was released in 1959 in Maharashtra, and became a major commercial success.
+Sangte Aika set a record by continuous screenings for almost 175 weeks.
+As per Mandar Lawte, the movie ran for 175 weeks in Aryan theater at Babu Genu Chowk in Pune.
+The theater no longer exists due to modernization It also made a lasting impression on Marathi literature and theatre.
 Narwekar stated that Shikleli Baiko and Sangte Aika both reaffirmed the notion that the new Marathi film audience was concentrated in rural regions and was drawn to movies with a similar theme.
 Those who made films against this backdrop did so out of a natural desire to distance themselves from the limited urban Marathi film audience.
 Prior to independence, Marathi films were praised for their unique substance, and in light of this appreciation, Hindi versions were made shortly after.

 Impact

 The number of tamasha films steadily grew between 1959 and 1972.
 Sangtye Aika spent nearly 140–240 weeks in theaters.
 Production figures for the tamasha film increased starting in 1961.
-As a result, there were two in 1961 (Shahir Parshuram and Rangapanchami), two in 1964 (Sawaal Majha Aika! and Sundara Mana Madhye Bharli), three in 1967, five in 1970.The tamasha gained popularity in rural performing circuits with a cinematic rendition.
+As a result, there were two in 1961 (Shahir Parshuram and Rangapanchami), two in 1964 (Sawaal Majha Aika! and Sundara Mana Madhye Bharli), three in 1967, and five in 1970.
+The tamasha gained popularity in rural performing circuits with a cinematic rendition.
 As it was eventually performed in tiny towns and villages, this also had an impact on its performance elements.
 A form that the film industry had successfully taken was being influenced in the opposite way.
 It led to an odd historical turnabout for the tamasha as a folk art form and the film industry.

 Soundtrack

-The music composed by Vasant Pawar and the songs are sung by Asha Bhosle, Vitthal Shinde, Madhubala Jhaveri, and Kumud Pendekar, while the lyrics were provided by G. D. Madgulkar.
+The music was composed by Vasant Pawar and the songs are sung by Asha Bhosle, Vitthal Shinde, Madhubala Jhaveri, and Kumud Pendekar, while the lyrics were provided by G. D. Madgulkar.
 The lavani song "Bugadi Majhi Sandli Ga" sung by Asha Bhosle and picturised on Jayshree Gadkar became very popular at that time.